12 Best Small Towns in Idaho

 Outside Stanley's backdoor is Sawtooth National Recreation Area, one of the best national parks in Idaho.
 Over 700 miles of multi-use trails wind throughout this dramatic environment, with over 40 mountains taller than 10,000 feet.
 Alpine lakes run rampant throughout the recreation area, as does wildlife like bighorn sheep, black bears, and elk.

 The number of diverse and delicious places to eat in Stanley is surprising for a town of fewer than 100 residents.
-It's the massive tourist traffic that bolsters the many menus in Stanley, of course.
-And that's what also drives the high number of resorts and cabins available in the area.
+It's the massive tourist traffic that bolsters the many menus in Stanley.
+And that's what also drives the high number of resorts and cabins also available in the area.

 Accommodation: Where to Stay in Stanley

 McCall is an adventure destination in Idaho.
 This small town of under 5,000 residents is on the shores of Payette Lake in the southwest part of the state.
-And just over a hundred miles from the capital city, McCall is a popular weekend destination from Boise.
+It's a popular weekend destination from Boise, just over a hundred miles from the capital city.

 Accommodation: Where to Stay in McCall

-Driving by Wallace on Interstate 90 in Northern Idaho, it's easy to glimpse this small town's historic character.
+It's easy to glimpse this small town's historic character when driving by Wallace on Interstate 90 in northern Idaho.
 That's because every downtown facade in Wallace is on the National Register of Historic Places.
-Alongside the surrounding lush mountain valley, this historic charm makes Wallace a postcard place to visit.
+This historic charm makes Wallace a postcard place to visit, alongside the surrounding lush mountain valley.

 It's the easy access to adventure that also makes Wallace a popular destination.
 Idaho Panhandle National Forests surrounds all sides of the town, providing thousands of miles of trails and retired mining roads.
 For bicyclists, the renowned Route of the Hiawatha starts 20 miles east of Wallace.
 The 73-mile Trail of the Coeur d'Alenes also runs through town.